Afternoon Enrichment Program

 An active Student Council benefits the entire community.
 SHS is a caring and nurturing environment and students can further strengthen that perception through their actions.
 Student Council can encourage the entire student body to continue to give-back.
 Students thrive on the experience of working together, and enjoy the opportunity to interact with a teacher on a different level.
 They see the importance of commitment and value hard work.
 Students take pride in their accomplishments and feel a strong sense of responsibility to the SHS community.

-Students work together with a faculty advisor to prepare and plan for the year book.
+Eighth grade students work together with a faculty advisor to prepare and plan for the year book.